 Timekeeper displays its information on your main Windows desktop toolbar by default.
-You can make Timekeeper wider or narrower by dragging the “grip” control to left of the red 12noon logo.
+You can make Timekeeper wider or narrower by dragging the “grip” control to left of the clock.
 When you hover the cursor over the grip control, the cursor will change to a two-headed-arrow resize cursor to indicate that you can now resize the toolbar.

-You can drag Timekeeper somewhere else on the deskband, change it to a vertical deskband, or even make it a separate window.
-To move the Timekeeper toolbar, click and drag it by the left of the red 12noon logo.
+You can drag Timekeeper somewhere else on the deskband or change it to a vertical deskband.
+To move the Timekeeper toolbar, click and drag it by the left of the clock.
 When you click, the cursor will change to a four-headed-arrow move cursor to indicate that you can now drag the toolbar.

-To enable or disable the 12noon Timekeeper, right-click on an empty spot on your toolbar.
+To enable or disable Timekeeper, right-click on an empty spot on your toolbar.
 Select Toolbars and click on "12noon Timekeeper."

 You can configure Timekeeper’s display to use your own date or time formats, text, font, text color, background color, and alignment.
 This option is available on the context menu.
 (See below.)

 The Format field is where you specify what information Timekeeper will display.
 Click the arrow to the right of the field to see the special characters that you can use to specify various date and time components (and other values).
 You can also enter plain text for Timekeeper to display, such as colons to separate the time fields or a label for the week number.
 There are some pre-defined time and date formats in the menu that you can select.
 If you wish, you can then edit them to create your own custom format.

 Click the Text color or Background control to display a window where you can choose a pre-defined color or create a custom color for the clock's text and background.
 You can select a transparent background for the clock by checking Transparent background.